imker25/gpsa/ReadMe.md

     	Print license information of the program and exit -minimal-moving-speed float
     	The minimal speed.
 Distances traveled with less speed are not counted.
-In [m/s] (default 0.3) -minimal-step-hight float
+In [m/s] (default 0.3) -max-start-time string
+        The maximum StartTime for a track to be added to the output.
+Formatted in "YYYY-MMM-dd HH:mm:ss", may without seconds or just a date
+  -min-start-time string
+        The minimum StartTime for a track to be added to the output.
+Formatted in "YYYY-MMM-dd HH:mm:ss", may without seconds or just a date
+  -minimal-step-hight float
     	The minimal step hight.
 Only in use when "steps"  elevation correction is used.
 In [m] (default 10) -out-file string